wp-plugins/rss-post-importer/readme.txt

 == Description ==

+##This is the Best WordPress Plugin for Importing, Merging and Displaying RSS and Atom feeds on your WordPress site.

+***

 **The RSS Post Importer plugin fetchs an RSS feed and publishes the full article content or the feed titles in a list.**

 Content syndication allows a blogger to import an rss feed from other blogs in his niche, allowing him to share relevant content with his readers, with far less of a time commitment than writing his own posts or scheduling guest bloggers and ghost writers.

 **RSS Post Importer** handles all of that, it will import and publish Full Text RSS Posts from one or several RSS feeds sources to your WordPress blog on Auto-pilot while you are laying on the beach of doing some other work, making your blogging, content syndication strategy & autoblogging life much more easier!

-Not only does this WordPress RSS Aggregator Plugin import a snippet of the rss feed, it automatically imports the entire **`Full Text RSS Feed`**, allowing you to post the entire article on your site if you want.
+Not only does this WordPress RSS Aggregator Plugin import a snippet of the rss feed, it automatically imports the entire [**Full Text RSS Feed**](https://www.feedsapi.com) , allowing you to post the entire article on your site if you want.
 This means you're providing your readers with relevant content on a daily, weekly, or even hourly basis, depending on the top of blog you're running.
 RSS Post Importer is a great plugin for news aggregators, content syndicator, company blogs, current events bloggers, or deal bloggers, as it keeps the fresh content that your readers love you for, coming on a regular basis!

 This RSS Aggregator plugin is not a shortcode for just displaying a bunch of links from an rss feeds, RSS Post Importer imports data from a feed and saves it as full stand alone posts.